tanerant/Bank_Customer_Categorization/README.md

 * I paid attention to the homogeneous distribution of the data and the meaning of the variable.
 * I did a chi-square test on the variables I separated and all of them turned out to be related to the target variable.

+If the number of delaying monthly payments is greater than 5, he / she is put in the bad risk group.
+The number of delaying payments per month is 5 and the value of properties of customers who are identified as good risk is different from others.
+(data_viz)

 ## Model Building

 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20%.